sampathgade88/AI-PERSONAL-HEALTH-WIN/README.md

 ---
 # 🩺 MedQuAD Medical Q&A Chatbot

-A *domain-specific chatbot* for answering medical and health-related questions using the *NIH MedQuAD dataset.
-The chatbot combines **semantic search* and a *contextual question-answering model* to provide accurate, refined answers.
+A *domain-specific chatbot* for answering medical and health-related questions using the *NIH MedQuAD dataset.The chatbot combines **semantic search* and a *contextual question-answering model* to provide accurate, refined answers.

 ---